Protecting Your Landscape Lighting From The Elements

-Landscape lighting in Burlington is exposed to all kinds of adverse weather.
+Protecting landscape lighting from the elementsProtecting your landscape lighting from the elements.
+Outdoor lighting in the Halton and Hamilton region are exposed to all kinds of adverse weather.
 Because of this, outdoor lighting takes a heavier beating than interior lighting.
-Luckily, there are things you can do, both while designing your landscape lighting and after your lights have been installed, to make sure you get the most out of your landscape lighting.
+Luckily, there are things you can do, both while designing your landscape lighting and after your lights have been installed, to make sure you get the most out of your property illumination.

 Placing your lights out in the open is probably not the best idea when trying to protect your fixtures.
 When designing your system, try to place the fixtures where they can be shielded from rain, snow, and violent winds.
 For instance, if you have one of our wash lights illuminating a wall, place it as close to an overhang as you can.